-The rocket that will crash into the moon is probably from China, not SpaceX, NASA says
+The rocket part that will crash into the moon is probably from China, not SpaceX, NASA says

 After a user on Giorgini’s Horizons database, which generates locations and orbits for about 1.2 million objects in the solar system, asked the engineer how certain he was that the object was from SpaceX, the NASA engineer looked at it again.
 Further study indicated that the lunar-bound space junk didn’t share a similar trajectory to DSCOVR, suggesting that it was a different rocket entirely.

 Giorgini shared his findings with his friend, Gray.
-Almost immediately, Gray noticed a couple of issues with his initial theory, specifically how the trajectory of the rocket and its lunar flyby were different than his what the original projections showed.
+Almost immediately, Gray noticed a couple of issues with his initial theory, specifically how the trajectory of the rocket and its lunar flyby were different from his what the original projections showed.

 He didn’t have to go back too far before the SpaceX launch to figure out the source of the rocket.
 On Oct.
 23, 2014, a Long March 3C rocket launched China’s Chang’e-5 T1 spacecraft, which went around the moon before returning to Earth.
 The launch of the spacecraft, which dropped off a small return capsule that ended up in Mongolia, was a precursor to the successful Chang’e-5 mission in 2020 that saw the space agency bring back moon rocks and dust to be studied on Earth.